Vector Differentiation Formulas: Complete Derivation

 \end{align*}

-Therefore, the following equation holds.
+Therefore, the following holds.

-\begin{align*} \pd{}{\bm{y}}\( \bm{x}^\T \bm{y} \) = \bm{x}. \end{align*}
+\pd{}{\bm{y}}\( \bm{x}^\T \bm{y} \) = \bm{x}.

-Derivation of $ \frac{\partial }{\partial \bm{x}}(\bm{x}^\mathsf{T} A \bm{x})=(A + A^\mathsf{T})\bm{x}$
+Derivation of $\frac{\partial }{\partial \bm{x}}(\bm{x}^\mathsf{T} A \bm{x})=(A + A^\mathsf{T})\bm{x}$

-We first focus on $\bm{x}^\T A \bm{x}$.
+First, let us focus on $\bm{x}^\T A \bm{x}$.

 \begin{align*}